sawanch/ai-git-assistant/README.md

 ```

 ## Configuration
-Before running the project, ensure you set the following environment variables:
+Before running the project, ensure the following environment variables are set:
-- `MODEL`: Specify the AI model to use (e.g., `gpt-3.5-turbo`).
+- `MODEL`: Specify the AI model to use (e.g., "gpt-3.5-turbo").
-- `OPENAI_API_KEY`: Your API key for accessing OpenAI's services.
+- `OPENAI_API_KEY`: Your OpenAI API key for authentication.
 - `SLACK_WEBHOOK_URL`: The webhook URL for sending notifications to Slack.

 ## Development